 Though the area has seen increasing rents as part of the increased demand, the basic equation requiring incentives and subsidies to spur development has not changed.
 With the initial funds pledged from State and local sources exhausted, FDRLO launched new efforts to identify sources for incentives to produce additional construction.
 Local community support built a new fund of $7 million from DANC, JCIDA, and Jefferson County.
 With new funding available the FDRLO posted notice of the availability of monies seeking new developments for funding under Community Rental Housing Project (CRHP.)

 During the summer months, FDRLO also contracted with GAR Associates for an update to the community based Housing Needs Analysis.
-Results of this study are anticipated to be released this fall.
+Results of this study were released that fall.